fivebalesofhay/autotagger/README.md

 - The gene index of the tag to sort by (see below), or the name of the gene (exactly as it appears in the indices list)
 - Either "GREATER_THAN" or "LESS_THAN", to check if the bibite's gene is greater or less than the target value
 - The target value to sort by
+- Optionally, one more GREATER_THAN/LESS_THAN and a second target value that will be sorted by the second conditional (allowing you to tag only a defined range of genes)

 Bibites will be tagged if their gene's value is greater or less than the target value, depending on the sort type